Why I’m Fighting for Menstrual Equity in Prison

 We passed Menstrual Equity legislation in Maryland in 2018 and it went into effect on October 1st of that year.
 One year later, we still have problems.
 People are still not getting what they need; they still receive subpar products that they are forced to make into usable ones.
 Worse, when good legislation is passed, resentful leadership too often weaponizes it, replacing the quality products in the commissary with the subpar ones being given freely to incarcerated people.
 We need to start thinking about what happens to people incarcerated in women’s facilities and demand action and accountability.

-I am now the Coalition Coordinator for Reproductive Justice Inside and lead directly impacted advocates on this issue.
-I am no longer going to accept being a “tampon queen” – now I am the “tampon bitch” as I continue to fight for menstrual equity and dignity for all.
+I am now the Coalition Coordinator for Reproductive Justice Inside, and I no longer accept being a “tampon queen” – now I am the “tampon bitch” as I continue to fight for menstrual equity and dignity for all.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.